 Grant County is also the state’s top goose-hunting spot, with an average annual harvest of more than 17,000 birds.
 Other top goose-producing counties are Franklin (7,300), Benton (5,700), Skagit (5,400), Yakima (3,500), Walla Walla (3,200), and Spokane (3,000) counties.

-The five-year average duck and goose harvest figures for all Washington counties are listed is the Washington State Migratory Waterfowl & Upland Game Seasons pamphlet.
+The five-year average duck and goose harvest figures for all Washington counties are listed in the Washington State Migratory Waterfowl and Upland Game Seasons pamphlet.

-Purchase of your Washington hunting license includes a Vehicle Access Pass, which is all that you need to utilize WDFW lands for hunting.
-It is also all that you need to use one the hundreds of boat launches throughout the state.
+The purchase of a Washington hunting license includes a Vehicle Access Pass, which is all you need to utilize WDFW lands for hunting.
+It is also valid for hundreds of boat launches throughout the state.
 Boat launches on lakes and rivers can be a great way to explore un-tapped waterfowl hunting areas.